loda-lang/loda-cpp/validator/README.md

  `git@github.com:loda-lang/loda-programs.git`
 * Choose `server` mode

 We recommend to access the LODA API server via an URL in the local network.
-You also may want to reduce the data update intervals to 1 day.
-For the recommend setup of 2 GB main memory, you should reduce the maximum physical memory to 750 MB.
+You also may want to reduce the OEIS and programs update intervals to 1 day.
+For the recommended setup of 2 GB main memory, you should reduce the maximum physical memory per instance to 750 MB.
 Add these lines to `~/loda/setup.txt`:

 ```bash
 LODA_API_SERVER=http://loda-api-1